Resources - International Education

 Learners have age-appropriate, goal-oriented autonomy over their learning and make informed choices supported by guidance within and beyond the classroom.

 The learning community applies current research, connects with other learning communities, and uses future-oriented thinking to improve learning for all.
-The learning community evaluates the results of its actions and pursues questions about future innovations that prepare learners to shape their present and future.
+The learning community evaluates the results of its actions and pursues questions about future innovations, including Artificial Intelligence tools, that prepare learners to shape their present and future.
 Likewise, learners analyze the results of their efforts and collaborate with peers to improve and extend their learning.

 The learning community exhibits a culture of inclusiveness that enables the diverse needs, identities, and interests of all learners and community members to be acknowledged, actively celebrated, and proactively addressed.
 Differing viewpoints and opinions are invited in pursuit of an informed and welcoming community.